Set up an Atlassian organization

 - Go to atlassian.com as you did when you first signed up for an Atlassian cloud product.
 When you're done you'll land in your site's administration.

-- From your site's administration, click Back to organization.
+- From your site's administration, click Back to products.

 - Click the Transfer products button and follow the screens.
 We’ll walk you through selecting the destination organization and reviewing your changes before you confirm the transfer.